Our blog:

 Since this blog was originally written in July 2016, climate change has had a significant impact on summer skiing in the Alps.

 Back in 2016, even in the middle of summer there was still plenty of snow-sports action to be enjoyed high on the Alpine glaciers, allowing us to select the title's promised "Top 5 places to ski in the Alps in August".
-However, this August (2023) there are actually only 4 summer ski areas open for skiing in the Alps - the number of summer ski areas able to open in August decreasing year on year thanks to the changing climate.
+As in recent years, however, this August (2025) there are only 4 summer ski areas open for skiing in the Alps - the number of summer ski areas able to open in August decreasing year on year thanks to the changing climate.

 Here are the four summer ski areas in the Alps that are still offering skiing this August...